 - 4. Report any of the following items that you currently hold (or are owed) or from which more than \$200 in income was received during the reporting period in Part 2.
 If you currently hold the item, explain in Part 3 what will happen to the item when you enter government service (e.g., divest, forfeit, vest, etc.).
 (If the item is associated with your spouse, report it in Part 5.
-Do not provide information about your spouse in Part 3.) - Carried interest - Co-investment interest - Warrants, options, or other equity interest - Any other financial interest, investment, or right - 5.
+Do not provide information about your spouse in Part 3.) - Stock (or other equity) in the fund - Equity share in a partnership or limited liability company - Carried interest - Co-investment interest - Profit interest - Warrants, options, or other equity interest - Any other financial interest, investment, or right - 5.
 In Part 8, report any capital commitments by you, your spouse, or your dependent child.
 Also, describe (either in Part 8 or in an endnote) any arrangement with the fund manager (or with any other individual or entity) to assist you in satisfying this capital commitment (e.g., a leveraging agreement, a subsidy, a supplemental payment, a credit, etc.). - 6.
 In Part 3, describe any arrangement related to your work.
 For example, describe any continuing right, share, interest, payment, etc., associated with the fund manager, the investment fund, or any other entity.
 (Do not provide information about your spouse in Part 3.)